arch-linux-calamares-installer/alci-iso-dev/README.md

 After editing the necessary files you can start building.

-Start building your own ALCI version with the scripts in the folder
+Use the scripts from this folder:

 <b>installation-scripts</b>

-Use 30 will clean your pacman cache and redownload every package
+Use script 30 and it will clean your pacman cache and redownload every package it needs.

-Use 40 to use your current pacman cache - only downloads what is needed
+Use script 40 to use your current pacman cache - it will only downloads what is needed

-You will get an iso in the ~/Alci-Out.
+You will find the iso in this folder:

+ ~/Alci-Out

-Burn it and use it.
+Burn it with etcher or other tools and use it.

 Still not sure what to do.